Counseling Center is Pleased to Offer:

-“Walk in Wednesdays” are not designed for students who are in crisis.
-The Counseling Center is offering “walk in” mini consultation sessions for students to meet with a counselor on Wednesday afternoons, from 1-4pm.
-Appointments will be offered every half an hour beginning at 1:00 pm on a first come, first served basis.
+The Counseling Center is offering “walk in” mini consultation sessions for students to meet with a counselor on Wednesday afternoons, from 1-4:30 pm.
 These are not full counseling sessions, but will be offered as an alternative to the traditional counseling hour.

 These mini-consultation times are most appropriate for students who are: